Lyon coach reveals that Paquetá was reserve after delay and praises: "He gave the right answer" | turn europe

-Paquetá, who has been one of Lyon’s main players since joining the club just over a year ago, arrived late for the coach’s lecture before the match.
+Paquetá, who has been one of Lyon’s top players since joining the club just over a year ago, arrived late to the coach’s briefing before the match.
+When this happens, as Juninho revealed, there is a rule: if he starts, he goes to the bench, and if he is a reserve, he stays out of the game.
 Peter Bosz declared that the Brazilian apologized and responded in the best way: with a good attitude on the field.

 “The rules are the same for everyone.
 I told him that I would like to see the apology on the field, if need be.
 Unfortunately it was necessary in the second half.
 And he showed the true mindset.
 He gave the right answer,” declared Bosz.